Analyze code or security docs → get a deployment risk report

 How teams use it

-Evaluate open source projects and browser extensions before deployment, document third-party risk decisions, standardize reviews across clients, and re-scan projects periodically to catch meaningful changes.
+Evaluate open source projects, browser extensions, packages, and commercial software before deployment.
+Document third-party risk decisions, standardize reviews across clients, and re-scan projects periodically to catch meaningful changes.

 What you get

-A single report with grade & score, licensing status, findings by severity, executive summary, and top risk drivers.
+A single report with grade & score, licensing status, findings by severity, executive summary, top risk drivers, and vendor control observations where applicable.

 What it checks